riebel/tcomb-form-native-ts/docs/STYLESHEETS.md

 # Stylesheets

-There are several levels of customization in `tcomb-form-native`:
+There are several levels of customization in `@riebel/tcomb-form-native-ts`:

 - stylesheets
 - templates